Songs & Stories for Christmas Eve

 Opening Prayer

-O God, our joy and our hope, from ancient times the promise of your saving grace has sustained
+Tender and precious God, from ancient times the promise of your saving grace has sustained

 your people.
 With Mary and Joseph, teach us to treasure in our hearts the birth of Jesus, and with